Khhs167/memstack/README.md

 # memstack
 A linked-list based, easy to use and well documented, C library for managing memory in your programs.

+*Disclaimer: The aim of this project, and it's name, already exist as other repositories, but the contents of this repository are original and the work of several contributors.*

 ## Installation

 ### Build from source